 Video on Demand (VOD) Market Size

 In the U.S., the Video on Demand (VOD) Market is experiencing consistent growth as over 82% of households use at least one streaming platform.
-Health-related VOD, including wound care education, grew by 9% in watch time.
+Health-related VOD, including education, grew by 9% in watch time.
 Mobile consumption accounts for 44% of total views, while smart TVs represent 27%.
 Viewer preference for platform variety has led 58% of users to maintain subscriptions to three or more services simultaneously.

 Key Findings